-Following hot on the heels of earlier news this year , which reported that the UK’s plastic waste that is being sent abroad for recycling, it’s now emerged that there are dirty business dealings going on within the wider UK plastics recycling industry as widespread fraud and corruption has been uncovered by The Environment Agency (EA) and plastic waste is in actual fact, being sent straight to landfill abroad and is even finding its way into oceans and rivers.
+Following hot on the heels of earlier news this year, which reported that the UK’s plastic waste is being sent abroad for recycling, it’s now emerged there are dirty business dealings going on within the wider UK plastics recycling industry.
+As widespread fraud and corruption have been uncovered by The Environment Agency (EA), the UK’s plastic waste is in actual fact, being sent straight to landfill abroad and is even finding its way into oceans and rivers.

 Read on to discover how this dirty revelation affects your waste management and how Skip It can help keep your plastic recycling clean and scandal-free.